A Simple Nearly-Optimal Restart Scheme For Speeding-Up First Order Methods: Synchronous Parallel Scheme ( )

-In a time period, the following steps are made by $ \fom_{N} $, the algorithm that never restarts: If the current iterate fails to accomplish the current task for $ \fom_{N} $, then $ \fom_{N} $ makes one iteration, and does nothing else in the time period.
-On the other hand, if the current iterate -- call it $ y_{N,i} $ -- does fulfill the task, then (1) $ y_{N,i} $ is sent to the inbox of $ \fom_{N-1} $ to be available for $ \fom_{N-1} $ at the beginning of the next time period, (2) the current task for $ \fom_N $ is replaced by the task of finding $ y_{N,i+1} $ satisfying $ f(y_{N,i+1}) \leq f(y_{N,i}) - 2^N \epsilon $, and (3) $ \fom_N $ finishes its work in the time period by making one iteration (without having restarted).
+In a time period, the following steps are made by $ \fom_{N} $: If the current iterate fails to satisfy the inequality in the task for $ \fom_{N} $, then $ \fom_{N} $ makes one iteration, and does nothing else in the time period.
+On the other hand, if the current iterate, say $ x_{N,k} $, does satisfy the inequality, then (1) $ x_{N,k} $ becomes the new designated point ($ \bar{x}_N \leftarrow x_{N,k} $) and $ \fom_N $'s task is updated accordingly, (2) the new designated point is sent to the inbox of $ \fom_{N-1} $ to be available for $ \fom_{N-1} $ at the beginning of the next time period, and (3) $ \fom_N $ computes the next iterate $ x_{N,k+1} $ (without having restarted).

-The steps made by $ \fom_n $ ($ n < N $) are as follows: First the objective value for the current iterate of $ \fom_n $ is examined, and so is the objective value of the point in the inbox (if the inbox is nonempty).
-If the smallest of these function values -- either one or two values, depending on whether the inbox is empty -- does not fulfill the current task for $ \fom_n $, then $ \fom_n $ completes its work in the time period by simply clearing its inbox (if it is not already empty), and making one iteration, without restarting.
-On the other hand, if the smallest of the function values fulfills the current task for $ \fom_n $, then: (1) $ \fom_n $ is restarted at the point with the smallest function value (this point becomes the new $ x_{n,0} $ in the updated task for $ \fom_n $ of obtaining $ y_n $ satisfying $ f(y_n) \leq f(x_{n,0}) - 2^n \epsilon $), (2) the point is sent to the inbox of $ \fom_{n-1} $ (assuming $ n > -1 $) to be available for $ \fom_{n-1} $ at the beginning of the next time period, (3) the inbox of $ \fom_n $ is cleared, and (4) $ \fom_n $ finishes its work in the time period by completing the first iteration after restarting.
+The steps made by $ \fom_n $ ($ n < N $) are as follows: First the objective value for the current iterate of $ \fom_n $ is examined, and so is the objective value of the point in the inbox (if the inbox is not empty).
+If the smallest of these function values -- either one or two values, depending on whether the inbox is empty -- does not satisfy the inequality in the task for $ \fom_n $, then $ \fom_n $ completes its effort in the time period by simply clearing its inbox (if it is not already empty) and making one iteration, without restarting.
+On the other hand, if the smallest of the function values does satisfy the inequality, then: (1) $ \fom_n $ is restarted at the point with the smallest function value -- this point becomes the new $ x_{n,0} $ in the updated task for $ \fom_n $ of obtaining $ x $ satisfying $ f(x) \leq f(x_{n,0}) - 2^n \epsilon $ -- and makes one iteration, (2) the new $ x_{n,0} $ is sent to the inbox of $ \fom_{n-1} $ (assuming $ n > -1 $) to be available for $ \fom_{n-1} $ at the beginning of the next time period, and (3) the inbox of $ \fom_n $ is cleared.